This class is now over and is unavailable for purchase. Sign up to receive announcements about upcoming classes.

 The other challenge: your strategy or approach can shift depending on who the publisher is.
 For example, self-published authors are often counseled to price low, do giveaways, and advertise on Amazon.
 But if you’re a literary author with an independent publisher, or a readership that shies away from Amazon, these strategies can be either impossible or ineffective.
 Or, an author published by a Big Five house could viably pursue reviews and publicity from mainstream outlets, but a first-time, self-published author would be wasting their time with such a strategy.
 This session addresses the differences in approach across the publishing community and how to prioritize your opportunities.

-While this session will not delve much into social media marketing—it is highly variable and individual—we will discuss basic housekeeping to ensure that whatever social presence you do have will be put to good use and possibly grow, to better situate you for your next book launch.
+While this session will not delve much into social media marketing—it is highly variable and individual—we will discuss good housekeeping to ensure that whatever social presence you do have will be put to good use and possibly grow, to better situate you for your next book launch.
 When social media is discussed, we’ll focus on how to build awareness and relationships, and be visible over the long term—rather than using it as a short-term sales technique.

 This workshop will cover:

 - How to put together a marketing plan from pre-publication to launch to post-publication (hint: most marketing is not at all time dependent; you can always try something new no matter how old your book is)

 - What elements of your book’s positioning and packaging must be rock solid before you invest in marketing